featured image

 {

-// Route model binding handles user validation
+return []; // Route model binding validates the user parameter

 }